On this Page

 - Sign language interpreters and captioning services: Faculty may need to coordinate seating and visibility for interpreters or enable captioning for online content.

 - Service animals (typically dogs) are permitted in classrooms but must be under control of the handler.
+Students are highly encouraged to establish an accommodation plan with SAS for the health and safety of their animal for all laboratory and studio classes.

 - When an animal is in your classroom, you may only ask these two questions: (1) Is the animal a service animal required due to a disability? and (2) What task has the dog been trained to perform?